Guidance for Industry: A Suggested Approach to Resolving Least Burdensome Issues

 This document intended to be used by the regulated industry if a manufacturer believes that the Least Burdensome (LB) approach to resolving a regulatory issue has not been used.
 While the approach to resolving LB issues discussed in this document is the suggested approach, a manufacturer may choose alternative approaches, as appropriate.

 Comments and suggestions may be submitted at any time for Agency consideration to Thinh Nguyen, Office of Device Evaluation, HFZ-402, 9200 Corporate Blvd, Rockville, MD 20850.
 Comments may not be acted upon by the Agency until the document is next revised or updated.
 For questions regarding the use or interpretation of this guidance contact Thinh Nguyen, at (240) 276-4010.

 Additional copies are available from the Internet.
-You may also send an e-mail request to firstname.lastname@example.org to receive an electronic copy of the guidance document or send a fax request to 301-847-8149 to receive a hard copy.
-Please use the document number (1188) to identify the guidance document you are requesting.
+You may also send an e-mail request to CDRH-Guidance@fda.hhs.gov to receive a copy of the guidance.
+Please use the document number 1188 to identify the guidance you are requesting.

 Guidance1 for Industry